vordimous/zilla-docs/src/get-started/connecting-to-kafka/amazon-msk.md

 -----END CERTIFICATE-----
 ```

-Next, you will export the CA Certificate.&#x20;
+Next, you will export the CA Certificate.

 Log into your AWS Certificate Manager Private Certificate Authority and under "Additional Information" export the certificate body to a file called `ca.pem`